Saving Ourselves Foundation

 Community Power & Collective Liberation

-This priority advances survivor- and community-led, nonpartisan policy solutions to prevent gender-based and digital violence.
-Through coalition building, legislative education, and public advocacy, we work to strengthen state and federal protections while holding systems accountable to those most impacted.
-Our approach ensures public policy is shaped by lived experience, equity, and evidence-based solutions
+This priority advances survivor support and community-led initiatives that promote nonpartisan policy solutions to prevent gender-based and digital violence.
+Through community outreach, coalition building, legislative education, and public advocacy, we work to strengthen state and federal protections while holding systems accountable to those most impacted.
+Our approach ensures that public policy is shaped by lived experience, equity, and evidence-based solutions, aligning with the principles of AI ethics and digital safety.

 Community Power & Collective Liberation